 - If your mark contains your name, you should consider whether your name or initials are common and will want to be used by similar businesses.

-If you need any help with your trademark or trademark registration, please contact Intellectual property lawyers Melbourne of the Taurus Legal Management Team on 9481 2000.
+If you need any help with your trademark or trademark registration, please contact an IP lawyer from the Taurus Legal Management Team on 9481 2000.